phazelift/strings.js/README.md

 strings.js
 ==========

 A flexible, Javascript string manipulation library.
-Contains the usual suspects and quite some handy additions.
+Contains the usual suspects and some handy additions.

+**key features:**
+- most methods are available both static and dynamic
+- most methods are chainable for the dynamic part
+- Strings is 1 based; [1] is the first character of the string, [-1] the last
+- can use negative numbers in almost all methods to target from the end of the string
+- can target with indexes and substring arguments mixed in some methods
+- all methods are dynamically type checked if needed
+- methods should always return the expected type

-String.prototype is not affected by strings.js
+***String.prototype is not affected by strings.js***
 ______________________________________________
 Some quick examples:
 ```javascript